YKW-Modding/yo-docs/modding-resources/file-formats/t2b.md

 └─ Hi - idk I'm bored ok
 ```

-Note that all offsets in headers are relative to the *start* of their section.
+Note that all offsets are relative to the *start* of their section.
+Meaning that entry string offsets are relative to the entry string table base and CRC string offsets are relative to the CRC string table base.

 # Footer
 The footer is *always* located at the absolute offset `fileSize - 0x10`.